AdobeDocs/commerce-marketplace/src/pages/guides/sellers/extension-information.md

    ![](_images/submit-chart1.png)

 1. Complete the basic information necessary for creating an entry.
 We recommend entering all content in English.
-For additional content details, see detailed field descriptions and [Extension content](content.md).
+For additional content details, see detailed field descriptions and [Listing content](content.md).

    The following table lists the available fields for each listing type.